luckyuro/MyShits/README.md

-# The code wrote by me are all shits.
+# ALL code wrote by me are all shits.

+ASS for assignment.